What Is a Survival Bracelet and Why Do You Need One?

 Credit: Envato Elements/ Light Field Studios

-If you ever find yourself alone in the woods and having difficulty catching live bait, you can make a useful fishing line out of a small strand of your paracord strap.
-As an alternative, you can build a net by removing the strands from your bracelet.
+If you're in the wilderness and need to catch fish for food, use a small strand from your paracord bracelet as a fishing line.
+As an alternative, you can craft a net by unraveling the strands from your bracelet.

 4) Belts, Suspenders, and Boot Laces